 On April 22, 2020, the Company reported that the Mexican Government had issued an order for the temporary suspension of all "non-essential" activities until May 30, 2020 as part of its nationwide effort to slow the spread of COVID-19.
 While the order was in effect, underground development continued under government mandated hygiene protocols, while surface construction work and surface-based drilling were temporarily halted.
 All work resumed late in the second quarter with a phased restart having commenced on June 1, 2020.

-On October 21, 2020, the Company announced that development material had commenced processing at the Fresnillo plant.
-As reported by Fresnillo on a 100% basis, a total of 42,476 tonnes were processed during the third quarter of 2020, with total production of 394,000 silver ounces, 610 gold ounces, 138 tonnes of lead, and 174 tonnes of zinc.
+On October 21, 2020, the Company announced that mineralized development material had commenced processing at the Minera Fresnillo plant during the third quarter of 2020.